 - I browse through all the abstracts myself to look for possible newsworthy items.
 When I find something that looks promising, I contact the author and his or her institutional PIO, encourage them to talk with each other about the paper, and ask them to let me know if they have a newsworthy result that they’d like to promote via a press release and/or the author’s participation in a news briefing.

-In situation number 2, when I contact an author and his or her PIO, I get a variety of responses, usually some variant of one of these:
+In situation number 2, when I contact an author and their PIO, I get a variety of responses, usually some variant of one of these:

 - Yes, we have a newsworthy result, and the author would be delighted to join a press conference.